Eyes on Me (Faye Wong song)

-"Eyes on Me" is a pop ballad performed by Hong Kong singer Faye Wong as a love theme for the video game Final Fantasy VIII.
-The music was composed by Nobuo Uematsu with English lyrics by Kako Someya.
+"Eyes on Me" is a song by Chinese recording artist Faye Wong as a love theme for the video game Final Fantasy VIII.
+It was released on February 24, 1999, as the first Final Fantasy pop ballad.
+The song was composed by Nobuo Uematsu with English lyrics written by Kako Someya.

-Single
+Background and release

 The song was released as a CD single in Japan on February 24, 1999.
-The B-side was a ballad, "Red Beans" (紅豆 (红豆, hóng dòu)), composed by Jim Lau with Mandarin lyrics by Lin Xi.
+The B-side was a ballad, "Red Bean" (紅豆 (红豆, hóng dòu)), composed by Jim Lau with Mandarin lyrics by Lin Xi.
 The Japanese title for it was "Akashia no Mi" (アカシアの実, "Acacia Seeds").
 It had been included in Faye Wong's 1998 album Sing and Play, along with a Cantonese version "Repayment" (償還 (偿还, seung^{4} waan^{4})), and was popular in its own right.
+"Eyes on Me" was re-released on a 18 cm vinyl record on November 3, 2017.

+Composition

+"Eyes on Me" was composed by Nobuo Uematsu with English lyrics by Kako Someya.
+It was the first pop ballad song in the Final Fantasy series.
+It was performed by singer Faye Wong.
+The main theme of Final Fantasy VIII was used for the song's melody.

+Reception

+Critical reception

+Square Enix Music Online writer Dave felt "Eyes on Me" was both "overhyped and overcriticized" since it was "ultimately a replica".
+He called it "enjoyable, fitting, [and] beautiful", though also "unremarkable".
+In 2020, Lisa Cam of the South China Morning Post listed the song as one of Faye's best, noting it had been a "matter of national pride" that she had performed the end theme for "arguably one of the most popular RPGs of the 1990s".

+Commercial performance

-Upon the song's release in Japan, it placed number one on the Western music charts for 19 consecutive weeks, and generated lifetime sales of over 500,000 copies, as well, the song charted in the US on the Billboard Hot 100, debuted at 88 and peaked at 67 staying on the chart for 2 weeks. placing it as the best-selling video game music disc ever released in Japan until the release of "Hikari" by Utada Hikaru for Kingdom Hearts.
+Upon the song's release in Japan, it placed number one on the Oricon Western Singles Chart for 19 consecutive weeks, and generated lifetime sales of over 500,000 copies, placing it as the best-selling video game music disc ever released in Japan until the release of "Hikari" by Utada Hikaru for Kingdom Hearts.
 In 2000, it was the first song in video game history to win an award at the 14th Annual Japan Gold Disc Awards, where it won "Song of the Year (Western Music)".

 The song was popular among the video game community in the Western world, and brought Faye Wong to the attention of many who were not previously familiar with her music.
 In 2017, Brian Ashcraft from Kotaku described "Eyes on Me" as one of the most iconic songs of the Final Fantasy franchise, as well as one of the most commercially successful singles associated with the video game industry.

-"Eyes on Me" was re-released on a 18cm vinyl record on November 3, 2017.